 7. Create your own movie

-Yes, your older kids can create their own movie!
-Our kids are more adept at using phones and tablets than most of us are and can use free editing software to put together short movies.
+Yes, older kids can create their own movie!
+Kids are more adept at using phones and tablets than most adults, and free editing software is the perfect way to put together their own short movies.
 Depending on the software, they can create a movie using pictures, their own footage or cartoons.
 Try the Magisto Magical video making app or iMovie.